squid-cache/squid-cache.github.io/Features/NegotiateAuthentication.rst

 == What do I need to do to support NEGOTIATE on Squid? ==

- (X) This section appears to be extremely outdated.
+ {X} This section appears to be extremely outdated.
 There have been Negotiate/Kerberos helpers for Unix, Linux, BSD and their derived systems for quite some time now.

 Just like any other security protocol, support for Negotiate in Squid is made up by two parts: code within Squid to talk to the client and one or more authentication helpers which perform the grunt work.
 Of course the protocol needs to be enabled in the configuration file for everything to work.